West Africa Baptist Advanced School of Theology

-The West African Baptist Advanced School of Theology (École supérieure baptiste de théologie de l'Afrique de l'Ouest) is a Baptist theological institute, located in Lomé, Togo.
+The West Africa Baptist Advanced School of Theology (École supérieure baptiste de théologie de l'Afrique de l'Ouest) is a Baptist theological institute, located in Lomé, Togo.
+It is affiliated with the Togo Baptist Convention.

 History

-The school was founded in 1971 as the Baptist Pastoral School by the International Mission Board, a Baptist Missionary Agency of the United States, to serve the French West African region.
+The school was founded in 1971 as the Baptist Pastoral School by the Togo Baptist Convention and the International Mission Board, a Baptist Missionary Agency of the United States, to serve the French West African region.

 In 1999, Bachelor of Theology programs is introduced.
-That same year, the school take its current name, West African Baptist School of Theology.
+That same year, the school took its current name, West Africa Baptist School of Theology.